HubRise/website/content/apps/woocommerce/en/troubleshooting.md

 1. Configure the bridge again from scratch, but when you reach the first step of the configuration, unfold **Advanced Options**.
 1. Select the **Use OAuth1** option.
    ![OAuth1 option in WooCommerce Bridge](./images/013-woocommerce-step-1-advanced.png)
-1. Proceed with the configuration as described section [Connect to HubRise](/apps/woocommerce/connect-hubrise).
+1. Proceed with the configuration as described in [Connect to HubRise](/apps/woocommerce/connect-hubrise).

 After making this change, verify if the 401 errors are resolved.
-If not, check the other troubleshooting steps or contact HubRise on [support@hubrise.com](mailto:support@hubrise.com).
+If not, check the other troubleshooting steps or contact HubRise on support@hubrise.com.

 ### Incorrect URL During Setup